 Think Outside the Box

-21) Get your school, company, and workplace to be aware of their water usage by conducting a water audit.
-There are a lot of water conservation charities out there – propose that your company or workplace consistently partners with one.
+21. Conduct a water audit to inform your school, company, and workplace about their water usage.
+Many water conservation charities exist—propose that your company or workplace consistently partner with one.

 Donate to Clean Water Action to protect U.S. water resources or the World Water Council to support their international water conservation efforts.

-Observe National Water Quality Month every August by organizing a stream cleanup and World Water Day every year on March 22 by spreading water conservation awareness.
+Observe National Water Quality Month every August by organizing a stream cleanup and World Water Day every March 22 by spreading water conservation awareness.

-23) Designate one day a month when you tally up all the times you use water.
-See if next month, you can lower your tally.
+23. Designate one day a month when you tally up all the times you use water.
+See if you can lower your tally next month.
 Reward yourself if you do!

 Explain to kids how the water cycle works, or take them to an aquarium to connect with the fantastic creatures that rely on clean water for their homes.

-25) It might not be obvious that certain foods have higher water footprints than others.
-For example, making one pound of beef takes about 1,800 gallons of water.
+25. It might not be obvious that certain foods have higher water footprints than others.
+For example, one pound of beef takes about 1,800 gallons of water.

-Of course, consult with a nutritionist or dietitian before making significant changes to your diet, but consider doing “meatless Mondays.”
+Of course, consult with a nutritionist or dietitian before making significant changes to your diet, but consider going meatless on Mondays.

 Eating local, plant-based, unprocessed foods uses up less water.
-And try not to waste food as well.
+And try not to waste food.
 Shop organic if you can, as organic farms contribute less groundwater pollution.

 Stay Educated

-27) Be aware of how Native water protectors in the U.S. fight to protect water on their land and support their efforts here.
-And when you visit Native land, take care not to overuse water while there.
+27. Be aware of how Native water protectors in the U.S. fight to protect water on their land and support their efforts here.
+And when you visit Native land, don’t overuse water while there.

 While visiting destinations experiencing drought, like Las Vegas, do not overuse water as a tourist.